 LMGC90 is a free and open source software dedicated to multiple physics simulation of discrete material and structures.
-More details on the capabilities of LMGC90 are available here.

 The LMGC90, version 2017.rc1 is available on Salomon via module

 The module sets up environment variables and loads some other modules required for running LMGC90 Python scripts.
 This particular command loads the default module

 GCCcore/6.3.0 binutils/2.27-GCCcore-6.3.0 GCC/6.3.0-2.27 bzip2/1.0.6 zlib/1.2.8 ncurses/6.0 libreadline/6.3 Tcl/8.6.3 SQLite/126.96.36.199 Python/2.7.9

 LMGC90's main API is a Python module.
 It comes with a pre-processor written in Python.
 There are several examples that you can copy from the

 examples directory which is in the